hydraulic-software/conveyor/guidebook/docs/configs/keys-and-certificates.md

 ## Keyrings

-!!! info "Currently Keyrings are only supported on macOS."
+On macOS Conveyor will try to store its root key in the system keyring when you run `conveyor keys generate`.
+The advantage is that the key will be protected from other applications trying to read it.
+Keys are stored under domain `Hydraulic Software`, and the generated

-If your system contains safe Keyring support Conveyor will try to store its root key in it when you run `conveyor keys generate`.
-The keys are stored under domain `Hydraulic Software`, and the generated `defaults.conf` file will contain the line:
+`defaults.conf` file will contain the line:

 ```
 app.signing-key = "keyring"
 ```

-This will tell Conveyor to load the root key from the Keyring on startup.
 Because the access is restricted per application and secured with the user's login credentials, only Conveyor will have access to it and so it's stored without a passphrase.
-You can directly inspect the contents of the key by checking your Keyring directly (On macOS, you can use the *Keychain Access* app).
-The format is exactly the same that would be written to your `defaults.conf` without a Keyring, so if you prefer not using it you can simply copy the value directly into the setting for `app.signing-key` of your config.
+You can directly inspect the contents of the key by using the *Keychain Access* app.
+The format is exactly the same that would be written to your `defaults.conf` without a keyring, so if you prefer not using it you can simply copy the value directly into the setting for `app.signing-key` of your config.

 ## Certificates in Conveyor